linhtran91/aspire-lite/README.md

 It has 2 ways to run the application:
 - Run via docker-compose
-- Install go and other components
+- Install Go in your local and other components

 ### User docker-compose